 Children and young adults

-- Monitoring for DR should begin at 12 years of age for both type 1 and type 2 diabetes.
+- Monitoring for diabetic retinopathy should begin at 12 years of age for both type 1 and type 2 diabetes.

 - Consider referring children and young people with type 2 diabetes who are younger than 12 years to an ophthalmologist for retinal examination if blood glucose control is suboptimal.